Buffum

 The Buffum was an American automobile manufactured from 1901 until 1907 by the H.H.
 Buffum Co. of Abington, Massachusetts.
 The company also built a line of powered launches.

 History

-Buffums built between 1901 and 1904 were powered by 4-cylinder engines, but later in 1904 they built the Model G Greyhound, which was a racing model powered by two horizontal four-cylinder engines coupled together to make a flat-eight cylinder engine.
+Buffums built between 1901 and 1904 were powered by 4-cylinder engines, until the Model G Greyhound was introduced later in 1904.
+The Model G Greyhound was a racing model powered by two horizontal four-cylinder engines coupled together to make a flat-eight engine.
 The Greyhound was the first 8-cylinder car offered for sale in the United States.
 In 1906 another eight-cylinder powered car was offered for sale, although this time the engine was a V8.